 Fieldwork is a critical component of the teacher education experience at Concordia University Texas in preparing our candidates for their clinical teaching experience and ultimately to take on the role of classroom teacher.
 Fieldwork placements are coordinated by the placement coordinator; however, teacher candidates must complete any required district applications each academic year for placement.
-Teacher candidates will observe, assist, co-teach and teach during their fieldwork experiences.
-The list below is designed to help teacher candidates understand the differences between observing, assisting, co-teaching, and teaching.
-Students will be analyzing student learning in the cycle of planning, instruction and assessing throughout all of these activities.
+Teacher candidates will function as co-teachers in their fieldwork placements engaging in focused observations, assisting, and presenting small group and whole class lessons during their fieldwork experiences.
+The list below indicates the active engagement required throughout fieldwork experiences: